kerojosh96/Josh-s-Data-Structures-Hand-Book/Tuple.md

 A \[widget\] supports the following operations:

-* Accessing a tuple is Big O(1) becuase when the search value is known.
-Because a tuple is immutable, append() and pop() cannot be used.
+* Accessing a tuple is Big O(1) because when the search value is known you don't need to iterate across the whole tuple.
+However, searching is Big O(n) because, depending on where the item is located, you may need to iterate the entire tuple.
+Because a tuple is immutable, append() and pop() cannot be used and therefore, deletion and insertion are impossible.
-* name: description, Big O efficiency, and explain why / what that means

 # Use Cases

 A programmer might want a list of items which never change.
 For instance, for naming all of the months in a year or naming video game characters, a coder could use a tuple.

-using a tuple is not very useful when items change.
+Using a tuple is not very useful when items need to frequently change/add/removed or changed at all.

 # Example